Halting Recurrent GNNs and the Graded $\mu$-Calculus: From -calculus to halting-classifier recurrent

 Our proof is constructive, but requires us to develop several new concepts and proceeds in multiple steps.
 First, in Section~\ref{sec:approximations-and-safety} we show how to view the computation of $\varphi$ as a sequence of \emph{approximations} $\adorn{\varphi}{1}, \adorn{\varphi}{2}, \adorn{\varphi}{3}, \dots$.
-We observe that this sequence reaches a fixpoint equaling $\varphi$ as soon as we reach an approximation $\adorn{\varphi}{k}$ that is \emph{stable} (Definition~\ref{def:pointwise-stable}), which is guaranteed to happen when $k$ exceeds the graph size, but may also happen earlier (Proposition~\ref{prop:smallest-stable-uniform-approximation-terminates-and-is-correct}).
-Then, in Section~\ref{sec:incremental} we define an incremental algorithm, called the \emph{counting algorithm}, for computing the elements in the sequence and tracking their stability.
+We observe that this sequence reaches a fixpoint equaling $\varphi$ as soon as we reach an approximation $\adorn{\varphi}{k}$ that is \emph{stable} (Def.~\ref{def:pointwise-stable}), which is guaranteed to happen when $k$ exceeds the graph size, but may also happen earlier (Proposition~\ref{prop:smallest-stable-uniform-approximation-terminates-and-is-correct}).
+In Section~\ref{sec:incremental} we define an algorithm, called the \emph{counting algorithm}, for computing the elements in the sequence of approximations and tracking their stability at the same time.
 The counting algorithm is expressed as a transition system on \emph{configurations}.
-We then show in Section~\ref{sec:implementing} that configurations can be encoded as labeled graphs, and give a simple recurrent \gnn that simulates the incremental algorithm's transition system.
+We then show in Section~\ref{sec:implementing} that configurations can be encoded as labeled graphs, and give a simple recurrent \gnn that simulates the counting algorithm's transition system.
 The \gnn's halting classifier tests the stability of the current encoded configuration to decide if $\varphi$ is fully computed.

 We will require the following notation.
 For a \mml formula $\varphi$ we write $\sub{\varphi}$ for the set of direct subformulae of $\varphi$.
 For example, if $\varphi = \neg p \vee (X \wedge \atleast{} q)$, then $\sub{\varphi}$ consists of $\neg p$ and $X \wedge \atleast{} q$.
 Note that $\sub{p} = \sub{\neg p} = \sub{X} = \emptyset$.
 We write $\tsub{\varphi}$ for the set of all strict (not necessarily direct) subformulae of $\varphi$, computed recursively.
 In the example above, $\tsub{\varphi}$ consists of $\neg p$, $X$, $q$, $\atleast{} q$ and $X \wedge \atleast{} q$.
 We write $\rsub{\varphi}$ for $\tsub{\varphi}\cup\{\varphi\}$.
 We write $\lfp{\varphi}$ (resp. $\gfp{\varphi}$) for the subset of $\sub{\varphi}$ consisting of those formulae that are of the form $\mu X. \psi$ (resp. $\nu X. \psi$), and let $\fp{\varphi} = \lfp{\varphi} \cup \gfp{\varphi}$.
 The notations $\tlfp{\varphi}$, $\rlfp{\varphi}$ etc. are defined similarly as subsets of $\tsub{\varphi}$ and $\rsub{\varphi}$.
 We abuse notation, and use operators that are defined on formulae also on sets of formulae, unioning the pointwise results.
 For example, we write $\tfp{\fset}$ for $\bigcup_{\varphi \in \fset} \tfp{\varphi}$.
 We will use the notation $\pi X. \psi$ to refer to any fixpoint formula, least or greatest (i.e. $\pi \in \{\mu,\nu\}$).